Bonterms/Standard-Agreement-for-Marketplace-Transactions/README.md

 ## How to Use
-How to Use:
-Bonterms Standard Agreement for Marketplace Transactions Marketplace Transactions Stamp
+## Bonterms Standard Agreement for Marketplace Transactions

-Overview:
+##Overview:
 The Bonterms Standard Agreement for Marketplace Transactions (Version 1.0) is designed to ease contracting between Providers and Customers in an enterprise app Marketplace.

 Once adopted by the Marketplace, individual Providers can designate the Standard Agreement as the end user terms under which their Product, either a Cloud Servicer or Provider Software (installed software), is made available to the Customer.